Languages of the European Union: Irish

-South-Slavic languages
+South-Slavic language status

-At the time of Croatia's accession to the EU, some diplomats and officials suggested that, rather than accepting Croatian as an official EU language, the EU should instead adopt a single hybrid language that would encompass several similar languages sometimes identified collectively as Serbo-Croatian; in addition to Croatian, this would include the Serbian, Bosnian, and Montenegrin languages, with the goal of reducing potential translation and interpretation costs if the other Western Balkan states eventually joined the EU as well.
-The International Criminal Tribunal for the former Yugoslavia was cited as an example of an international body that had conducted business in such a combined language.
-In negotiations with Croatia, however, it was agreed that Croatian would become a separate official EU language, as none of the other states at issue had yet been admitted to the EU.
+At the time of Croatia's accession to the EU, some diplomats and officials suggested that, rather than accepting the Croatian written standard as an official EU language, the EU should instead adopt a single unified literary form that would encompass several nearly-identical written standards of the same language, historically known as Serbo-Croatian, the official language of Yugoslavia until its disintegration and the division of the language among ethnic lines.
+In addition to Croatian, this would include the Serbian, Bosnian, and Montenegrin written standards, all of them based in the same spoken dialect of Eastern Herzegovina, with the goal of reducing potential translation and interpretation costs if the other Western Balkan states eventually joined the EU as well.
+The International Criminal Tribunal for the former Yugoslavia was cited as an example of an international body that had conducted business in such a unified standard.
+In negotiations with Croatia, however, it was agreed that the Croatian standard would become a separate official EU language, as none of the other states at issue had yet been admitted to the EU.

 Regional, minority and other languages

 Some regional or minority languages spoken within the EU do not have official recognition at EU level.
 Some of them may have some official status within the member state and count many more speakers than some of the lesser-used official languages.
 The official languages of EU are in bold.

 In the list, language varieties classified as dialects of an official language by member countries are not included.
 However, many of these varieties may be viewed as separate languages: for instance, Scots (the Germanic language descended from Old English, not the Celtic language known as Scottish Gaelic) and several Romance languages spoken in Spain, Portugal, France and Italy, such as Aragonese, Asturian, Mirandese, Lombard, Ligurian, Piedmontese, Venetian, Corsican, Neapolitan and Sicilian.